 BIRTHMARK REMOVAL IN LOS ANGELES AND ORANGE COUNTY

-They said it couldn’t be done, but we do it every day.
+They said it couldn’t be done, but we remove birthmarks every day.
 With the artful use of multiple lasers, vascular and pigmented birthmarks marks can be significantly reduced and even totally removed.
 Most birthmarks are painless and harmless, but at AMA Regenerative Medicine & Skincare we understand how self-conscious they can make you feel – especially those on the face.
 You can trust our proprietary protocols to restore your confidence by giving you the look you’ve been dreaming of.
-Usually in just 3 to 7 treatments!
+Usually in just 3 to 7 birthmark removal treatments!

 WHAT IS A BIRTHMARK?